 Copyright 1989, 1991, 1992 by Carnegie Mellon University

 Copyright 1996, 1998, 1999, 2000 The Regents of the University of California

 All Rights Reserved

-The Full Development Package includes both the Base Package and SNMPv3 VIs.
+The Full Development Package also includes the six message types in SNMPv3 VIs.
+Both AES-128 and DES-56 encryption are supported.
 The main purpose of SNMPv3 is to introduce security into SNMP.
 Gone are the simple community strings of SNMPv1 and SNMPv2c, and in their place are message timeliness, authentication, and encryption.
 SNMPv3 packets are essentially SNMPv2c PDUs wrapped with a security header and, if chosen, encrypted.
 SNMPv3 supports all the message types of SNMPv2c and does not introduce any new message types.

 This product includes cryptographic software written by